Do you use the power of storytelling in your business presentations?

 Be real and imaginative

-PG Tips understand that tea is one of the UK’s favourite drinks but also know that simply showing a couple of people sitting drinking tea would be boring to watch.
+Understand that tea is one of the UK’s favourite drinks.
+They also know that simply showing a couple of people sitting drinking tea would be boring to watch.

-belVita also understand the power of mirroring human behaviour but doing so with energy, a catchy tune and a clear message that will make people who don’t have time for breakfast see things a little differently.
+Understand the power of mirroring human behaviour.
+The do it with energy, a catchy tune and a clear message that will make people who don’t have time for breakfast see things a little differently.

-Head lice presents a significant challenge for parents and their children and the team at Hedrin remind us of the issue in a memorable and lighthearted way.
+Head lice presents a significant challenge for parents and their children.
+The team at Hedrin remind us of the issue in a memorable and lighthearted way.

 Even if you are not a dog lover I’m sure you’ll agree that the Dogs Trust advert is hard to dismiss without feeling something first.